Kitware/VTK/Examples/Android/ReadMe.txt

 Currently there are three examples here.
 NativeVTK is built around the Android native interface and does not have any Java code associated with it.
-Any unser interface elements would need to be created in C++ using regular VTK widgets or other OpenGL elements.
+Any user interface elements would need to be created in C++ using regular VTK widgets or other OpenGL elements.
 This is best for applications that are mainly focused on rendering or visualization with very minimal user interface.
 In this example all the key code is in jni/main.cxx and it will